-Your apartment is an environment — no matter how small it is — and within it are micro environments.
-When you put a plant in your space, you’ll need to consider the micro environments and decide where your plant will live its best life.
-Near a sunny window, it may be warm, bright and dry.
+Your home is an environment and within it are micro environments.
+When you put a plant in your space, you’ll need to consider the micro environments to decide where your plant will be happiest.
+Near a sunny window, it may be warm, bright, and dry.
 In a shaded corner, it may be dark and cool.
-As much as we want a plant to ‘look’ great in our space, putting their needs first is a must.
-Besides, most plants look great any where you place them.
+As much as we want plants to ‘look’ great in our space, putting their needs first is a must.
+Besides, most plants look great wherever you place them!

-Have an A/C unit?
-Keep plants far away from it.
-Same goes for radiators and forced-air vents.
-A plant near a cooling A/C unit or a hot radiator is an uncomfortable situation.
-If your A/C unit is in your window or if your only window is near a radiator, consider hanging planters that can float safely, at least three feet above.
-You can also try a radiator cover.
-Get DIY with a wood slat crate and make yourself mock shelf to elevate potted plants above the A/C or radiator.
+If your AC unit is in your window or if your only window is near a radiator, consider hanging planters that can float safely, at least a few feet above.
+You can also try a radiator cover, or get crafty with a wood crate and make yourself a mock shelf to elevate plants.

-Remember your plant is not a piece of furniture.
-It’s a living, breathing organism that grows and responds to you and the space you live in.
-Keep plants healthy by giving it some basic needs — love, light and water, and change the scene from time to time.
+Remember your houseplants are not pieces of furniture, although they may be your favorite part of your home decor.
+They are living, breathing organisms that grow and respond to you, the space you live in, and the changing seasons.
+Keep plants healthy by giving them some basic needs, and changing the scenery from time to time.
 Happy plants make a happy home.